Signs Your Dog Is Dying

 Behavioral changes associated with cognitive degeneration or mental decline include wandering the house, appearing to get lost in familiar places, and unexpected nipping or growling directed at well-known family members.

-Some dogs become less social and isolate themselves from family members as they approach death while others become more interested in staying near family members.
+Some dogs become less social and isolate themselves from family members as they approach death, while others become more interested in staying near family members.

 Any unusual behavior or changes in behavior are worth mentioning to your veterinarian.
 When thinking about end of life or declining quality of life, ask yourself questions like, does your dog express joy and interest?
 Are they responsive to their favorite toys, foods, places, or people?10

-What You Can Do if You Think Your Dog is Dying
+What You Can Do if You Think Your Dog Is Dying

-The first thing to do if you are concerned that your dog is dying is make an appointment with your dog’s veterinarian.
+The first thing to do if you are concerned that your dog is dying is to make an appointment with your dog’s veterinarian.

 They may suggest diagnostic testing, a medication treatment trial, or non-pharmaceutical interventions that could drastically change your decision-making process.
 You don’t have to consent to any tests or treatments they offer, but you may not know all of your options until you explore them with a vet who understands your goals and has done a thorough physical exam and medical history review of your dog.